KxSystems/docs/docs/wp/machine-learning/index.md

 ## Further approaches

-### Use slave threads
+### Use secondary threads

-Testing and validation phases will benefit significantly from the use of slave threads in kdb+, applied through the use of the `peach` keyword:
+Testing and validation phases will benefit significantly from the use of secondary threads in kdb+, applied through the use of the `peach` keyword:

 `-s 0` (0 slaves) – Run time: ~13s